 The Francis W. Reichelderfer Award is given in recognition of distinguished contributions to the provision of operational environmental services to the public.

-The STAC Commissioner, in consultation with the Professional Affairs Commissioner, is responsible for overseeing the award process and forming the selection committee.
-The selection committee is composed of a chair and two members from the Weather Analysis and Forecasting Committee, two members of the Board for Operational Government Meteorologists, one member from the Hydrology Committee, and one member from the Coastal Environment Committee.
+The Commissioner of the Scientific and Technological Activities Commission, in consultation with the Professional Affairs Commissioner, is responsible for overseeing the award process and forming the selection committee, which makes a recommendation for final approval by AMS Council.
+The selection committee is composed of a chair, two members from the Weather Analysis and Forecasting Committee, two members from the Board for Operational Government Meteorologists, one member from the Hydrology Committee, one member from the Committee on Applied Climatology, and one member from the Coastal Environment Committee.

 Thank you for your interest in submitting a nomination!
 AMS membership is not required to submit an award nomination.
 Nominations are due by 1 May.
 The nominator is responsible for uploading the entire nomination package.